More pain stored up for Emerging Europe in 2023

 Javorcik forecast a more severe impact on Russia from the EU sanctions on Russian oil due to come into force in November.

 “I think [Russian President Vladimir] Putin’s plan is to blackmail Europe during this very difficult winter, but it comes at a huge cost to the Russian budget,” Javorcik said.
-Moreover, she added: “The real shock will come later — the oil embargo coming in in two months will be a real test … Oil matters more than gas for the Russian budget and Putin’s ability to continue this war.”
+Moreover, she added: “The real shock will come later – the oil embargo coming in in two months will be a real test … oil matters more than gas for the Russian budget and Putin’s ability to continue this war.”

 Central and Southeast Europe outperform expectations